What is the Isopod Temperature Range: Understanding Their Heating Requirements

 Temperature Requirements

 Isopods are sensitive to temperature changes, and their optimal temperature range is between 68-82°F (20-28°C).
+Most species of terrestrial isopods, such as Armadillidium vulgare and Porcellio laevis, tend to do well within this range, but some different species may have unique requirements.
 Temperatures above or below this range can lead to stress, slower growth rates, and even death.
+Room temperature is generally fine for many isopod species, but if your environment is too cold, consider moving the container to a warmer spot to maintain their health.

 Using a reliable heating source, such as a heat mat or ceramic heat emitter, is recommended to maintain a steady temperature.